-TAM, in partnership with Marin Transit, applied for and was awarded a total of \$1.11 million in Transit Performance Initiative (TPI) Investment Program funds from the Metropolitan Transportation Commission (MTC).
+TAM, in partnership with Marin Transit, applied for and was awarded a total of \$1.11 million in Transit Performance Initiative (TPI) Investment Program funds from MTC.
 About \$404,000 of the grant is expected to be spent and reimbursed in FY2023-24 for the preparation of a Project Initiation Document (PID) and the subsequent phase consisting of Project Approval and Environmental Document (PA/ED) of the Part-Time Transit Lane Project.